sujeeth1818/Basic-Project/README.md

-# DevOps Demo: Microservices CI/CD on Minikube
+# DevOps Project: Microservices CI/CD on Minikube

 End-to-end DevOps pipeline for a 3-service Node.js app (`api-gateway` → `user-service`, `product-service`), built with Docker, provisioned with Terraform, deployed to Kubernetes (Minikube), and automated with Jenkins.